Interpolation constrained rational minimax approximation with barycentric representation: The b-d-Lawson iteration

 The convergence of Lawson's iteration for the polynomial and rational minimax approximations is highly nontrivial.
-Particularly, for the polynomial case, convergence analysis of Lawson's iteration \cite{laws:1961} has been discussed (e.g., \cite{clin:1972,yazz:2023,zhha:2023}).
+Particularly, for the polynomial case, convergence analysis of Lawson's iteration \cite{laws:1961} has been discussed (e.g., \cite{clin:1972,yazz:2023,zhha:2025}).
 However, for the rational case, convergence of Lawson's iteration is not well understood.
-A recent work \cite{zhha:2023} provides the convergence analysis for {\sf d-Lawson}.
+A recent work \cite{zhha:2025} provides the convergence analysis for {\sf d-Lawson}.
 Based on the barycentric representation, the proposed {\sf b-d-Lawson} with $\ell=0$ is a new implementation of {\sf d-Lawson} to compute type $(n,n)$ rational minimax approximants.
-Therefore, the convergence analysis \cite{zhha:2023} can be helpful in understanding the behavior of {\sf b-d-Lawson} in this situation.
-Specifically, we point out that when $d(\bw^{(k)})$ is a simple eigenvalue of the matrix pencil $(A^{\HH}A,B^{\HH}B)$ in Lemma \ref{lem:KKT}, then there is a $\rho_0>0$ so that for any $\rho\in (0,\rho_0)$, it holds that $d(\bw^{(k+1)})\ge d(\bw^{(k)})$; furthermore, if additionally $d(\bw^{(k+1)})= d(\bw^{(k)})$, then for any node $x_j~\forall j\in[m]$, either $w_j^{(k)}=0$, or $r_j^{(k)}:=|f_j-\xi^{(k)}(x_j)|=0$ or $r_j^{(k)}={\rm a ~constant ~} c$.
-For {\sf b-d-Lawson} with a general $0<\ell\le n+1$, the convergence analysis is a new issue but is beyond the scope of this paper.
+Therefore, the convergence analysis \cite{zhha:2025} can be helpful in understanding the behavior of {\sf b-d-Lawson} in this situation.
+Specifically for $\ell=0$, we point out that when $d(\bw^{(k)})$ is a simple eigenvalue of the matrix pencil $(A^{\HH}A,B^{\HH}B)$ in Lemma \ref{lem:KKT}, then there is a $\rho_0>0$ so that for any $\rho\in (0,\rho_0)$, it holds that $d(\bw^{(k+1)})\ge d(\bw^{(k)})$; on the other hand, for a general case where $0 < \ell \leq n+1$, the convergence analysis of {\sf b-d-Lawson} requires additional considerations and lies beyond the scope of this paper.